-Long term storage will require the supplied air filter(s) and exhaust be covered to prevent foreign objects getting in the air intake area.
-Full covers for the carriage and prop blades are advisable, which are available items from Evolution Aircraft Inc. It is recommended to disconnect the terminals of the battery, empty the carb bowls, fuel tank and using fogging oil inside the engine to keep engine free of rust etc. The engine manual should be consulted for long term storage practices for the engine.
-Refer to Section 4.11.4 of the AOI for further information regarding long-term storage.
+Long term Storage: Long term storage will require the supplied air filter(s) be covered to prevent foreign objects getting in the air intake area.
+Full covers for the carriage and prop blades are advisable, which are available items from Evolution Aircraft Inc. Disconnect the terminals of the battery, and drain fuel from the tank.
+The engine manual should be consulted for long term storage practices for the engine.
+Refer to section 4 for further information for storage